ZacharyGodfrey/personal-site/src/pages/projects.md

 I made this [simple page](https://pubsubs.netlify.app) to display whether Publix Chicken Tender Subs are on sale.
 They're a local favorite item, and I thought it would be a fun little project that makes use of a publicly available API.

+The UI is nothing to be impressed by, but I thought the method of getting the data was pretty cool.
 The project uses a GitHub action triggered on a cron schedule to hit the API endpoint once a week when the sales week starts.
 The JSON response from the API endpoint is stored as a file in the repository.

 When the GitHub action pushes the JSON file change back to the repository, it triggers a new build of the site in Netlify.
 The site keeps itself up to date with no manual intervention, costs me nothing, and is as simple as a single static web page.